acuarica/4byte/README.md

 yarn install
 ```

+All internal commands can be executed from `package.json`'s scripts.

 ## `stats`

 Displays how many contracts are in each prefix and the total number of contract source code.